joshbegley/nyt-latest/README.md

 `Next time maybe they’ll bring back the Whigs.`\
 https://nytimes.com/2020/09/16/opinion/third-parties-2020.html?searchResultPosition=3

-**A Welcome Development in the Middle East**\
+**Trump’s Middle East Deal Is Good.
+But Not That Good.**\
-`The Trump administration deserves credit for brokering the normalization of relations between Israel and two Arab states.`\
+`The normalization of relations between Israel and two Arab states is a welcome development.
+There’s still a long way to go toward peace.`\
 https://nytimes.com/2020/09/16/opinion/trump-israel-bahrain-uae.html?searchResultPosition=4

 **In the Big Ten, Football Gets to Play by Its Own Rules**\